 Another challenge is the cold-start problem.
 If I have a new user, you don't know very much about their preferences.
 If I have a new item, I don't know how that item relates to other items.

 Companies can also run into problems if they don’t analyze the data they receive.
 The most-purchased item may not be the best item to recommend.
 There's definitely a lot of work that goes into identifying the best models that work reliably — that aren't led astray by different customer behavior that ends up creating a poor recommendation because it’s simply reflective of overall popularity.
 That type of recommendation isn’t adding a lot of value because customers likely would have bought the popular items anyway.

 Another potential problem that we could run into is just irrelevant recommendations — things that we're showing that customers aren’t interested in.
 That could have an adverse impact on the customer experience.

-A final interesting problem is when you optimise your recommendations around the wrong metric.
-If you haven't thought about what metric you want to optimise around, you could end up showing recommendations that actually work against our business interests.
+A final interesting problem is when you optimize your recommendations around the wrong metric.
+If you haven't thought about what metric you want to optimize around, you could end up showing recommendations that actually work against our business interests.
 For example, if you consistently recommend lower-profitability products, you could actually dilute the overall profitability of your business.

 Q: How can companies address or overcome challenges?